learn-tdd-in/learntdd.in/react-native/index.md

    }
 ```

-Before overwriting the `inputText` state with an empty string, it retrieves an `onSend` function passed in as a prop, and passes the previous value of `inputText` to it.
+Before overwriting the `inputText` state with an empty string, we retrieve an `onSend` function passed in as a prop, and call it with the previous value of `inputText`.

 Rerun the component tests and they will pass.
 Next, rerun the end-to-end tests.
 We get the same assertion failure, but if you look in the simulator, you'll see that we actually get a runtime error!